Return Home Return Home

 MISSION STATEMENT

-The Lehigh County Juvenile Probation Department has the responsibility to the community for delivering necessary and appropriate services for juveniles and families that come before the Juvenile Court.
+The Lehigh County Juvenile Probation Department is responsible to the community for delivering necessary and appropriate services for juveniles and families that come before the juvenile court.

 Contact UsDriving DirectionsParking, Security & ADA AccessibilityCourt HomeDisclaimer & Privacy Policy